 - With scientists, researchers, extension experts, policy analysts and policy makers, etc.

-AIC’s presence in Ottawa enables an active and effective lobby for agricultural research.
+AIC’s presence in Ottawa enables an active and effective lobby for agri-food research.

 Become a Member

-Individual, Association, and Corporate memberships are available through AIC.
+Corporate, Start-up Organization, Individual and Reciprocal memberships are available through AIC.
 Read more about member benefits and fees here.